kennethbunker/kennethbunker.github.io/press.md

 <h1>In the press</h1>

+Below is a list of articles to which I have contributed to.
+The list is divided into years.

 2021

 - **TIME**.
 [The Leftist Millennial Who Could Lead One of Latin America's Wealthiest and Most Unequal Countries.](https://time.com/6121561/gabriel-boric-chile-election/) 20 november.